 Game bundles are everywhere.
 Most PC gamers know of humble bundle, which was amongst the first to bundle up a few games to sell cheaply.
 In hindsight, it seems so obvious, after all, who doesn’t like cheap games?
 Since then a lot of competing sites have appeared, and some have disappeared in this highly competitive marketplace.

-I’ll be looking at some of the bundle sites out there, what they offer, whether they are worth your time and what sort of value for money they offer.
+I’ll be looking at some of the bundle sites out there, what they offer, whether they are worth your time and what sort of value for money they offer, just as the way online casino players’ get acquainted with games via UK casino reviews.
 So let us take a look at the cheapest side of PC gaming.

 The grandfather of the modern game bundle.
 Humble Bundle started out with exclusively DRM-free indie games on steam and gradually morphed into the behemoth it is today.
 The DRM-free requirement is long dead, but most of its other ideas remain.
 There’s always a bundle running, and they vary from games to books, comics and audio.
 On very rare occasions there are console or AAA games, which are also locked into the tiered price method.